MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>Estimation data-driven or from litterature</b> </summary>data-driven</details>

-<details><summary> <b>Estimation data-driven or from litterature</b> </summary>data-driven (on mortality and morbidity dynamics per age category - CDC and WHO, rates for symptomatics and asymptomatics using the Cruise data); litterature for the economic parameters</details>
+<details><summary> <b>Details on parameters estimation</b> </summary>data-driven (on mortality and morbidity dynamics per age category - CDC and WHO, rates for symptomatics and asymptomatics using the Cruise data); litterature for the economic parameters</details>

 #### Additional information
 <details><summary> <b>Comment/issues</b> </summary>1) complete report after the lockdown in China, with interesting policy strategies, cost estimation, sensitivity analysis; 2) parameter calibration depending on the three categories of ages; 3) age-mixing modelled by the contact matrix estimation</details></br>